linuxone-community-cloud/technical-resources/3.0/container-service.md

 1. Request access to LinuxONE Community Cloud
 2. Log in to IBM Cloud Private
-4. Get Started with Containers and Helm Charts
+3. Navigating the IBM Cloud Private Container Service Interface
-5. (optional) Add Virtual Server Deployment access to your account
+4. (optional) Add Virtual Server Deployment access to your account

 ## Step 1.
 Request access to LinuxONE Community Cloud.
 1) In a browser, go to the [LinuxONE Community Cloud website](https://developer.ibm.com/linuxone/home-l1cc30-test/).